NeonOwlBar/pac-man-unity/README.md

 # pac-man-unity
-A simple recreation of Pac-man in Unity.
+A simple recreation of Pac-Man in Unity.
 The focus of this project is the enemy AI behaviour.